6.4 Aerial-Ground Fusion

 Execute the grid mission and monitor continuously

 Tap Start.
 The drone will fly the planned route automatically.
-Monitor the drone throughout the flight.
+Monitor the drone throughout the flight, verify RTK holds a Fixed solution for the entire capture, and be prepared to take manual control whenever necessary.
 If conditions change (wind, unexpected obstacles, airspace alerts), pause the mission and resume when it is safe to continue.
 Do not leave the drone unmonitored during the mission.

 Takeoff and Landing Image Sequences

-Plan at least 3 to 4 takeoff/landing sequences distributed throughout the scanning path.
-For larger sites, plan at least one sequence every 50 to 100 meters of the ground scan route.
-Each sequence must provide continuous coverage from approximately 1.5 meters above the ground up to a partial altitude, with adjacent image overlap of 85 percent or greater.
-Insufficient sequences or image overlap below 85 percent causes LCC Studio to fail alignment between the ground scan and aerial imagery.
+Plan sequences at every fusion point per the Section 3 distribution: no fewer than 4 points covering 8 directions, adjacent points within 165 ft.
+Each sequence must provide continuous coverage from 1.5 to 3 ft above the ground to above the maximum oblique flight altitude, with adjacent image overlap of 85 percent or greater.
+Insufficient sequences or overlap causes LCC Studio to fail alignment between the ground scan and aerial imagery.
 The resulting model will have missing sections or gross misalignment that cannot be corrected without recollecting the data.

-Fly to the first fusion point and descend to approximately 1.5 meters above ground
+Fly to the first fusion point and descend to 1.5 to 3 ft above ground

 After the grid mission is complete, navigate the drone to the first fusion point.
-Descend to approximately 1.5 meters above the ground and position the drone so the camera is pointing at fixed, stable features that were also visible to the ground scanner at that location.
+Descend to between 1.5 and 3 ft above the ground and aim the camera at the point's fixed target: a stable object 65 to 130 ft away, in a texture-rich direction, that was also visible to the ground scanner at that location.
+Every photo in the set aims at that same target.

-Capture 30 to 40 photos while ascending steadily from ground level to flight height
+Capture 30 to 40 photos while ascending steadily past the flight altitude

-Begin capturing images at approximately 1-second intervals while slowly and steadily ascending from the 1.5-meter starting position up to the full flight altitude used during the grid mission.
+Enable timed photo capture at 0.5-second intervals and slowly, steadily ascend from the starting position until the drone is above the maximum altitude flown during the grid mission.
+Control the ascent speed by hand so adjacent shots keep their overlap.
 The sequence must be continuous with no large position jumps.
 The lowest images must overlap spatially with the ground scanner's trajectory.
 The highest images must overlap with the grid flight imagery.

 Keep adjacent image overlap at or above 85 percent throughout the sequence